paulfioravanti/presentations/the_curious_incident_of_the_shadow_in_the_run_time/the_curious_incident_of_the_shadow_in_the_run_time.md

 ^
 ...to have `puts` output both the block variable and the outer variable?<br />
-Since we already have a local variable named `x`, there is no way to access some other variable, also called `x`, that is outside the local scope.
+Since we already have a local variable named `x`, there is no way to access some other variable, also called `x`, that is outside the local scope.<br />
 In order to get this to work...

 ---
 [.background-color: #F0F0F0]